periph/gohci/README.md

 `runChecks()` accordingly would do just fine.

-### Can you add support for `gd`, etc?
+### Can you add support for `gd`, `glide`, etc?

-I think you are missing the point.
-That said, forking this code and updating `runChecks()` accordingly would do just fine.
+The project's goal is to be very simple.
+Forking this code and updating `runChecks()` accordingly would do just fine.
+That said, if there's enough interest, I'm open to adding more suppotr.

 ### Test on multiple kind of hardware simultaneously?

-- Install `sci` on each of your devices, e.g. a [C.H.I.P.](https://getchip.com/), a [Raspberry Pi](https://www.raspberrypi.org/), a [Pine64](https://www.pine64.org/), etc.
+- Install `gohci` on each of your devices, e.g. a [C.H.I.P.](https://getchip.com/), a [Raspberry Pi](https://www.raspberrypi.org/), a [Pine64](https://www.pine64.org/), etc.
 - Register multiple webhooks to your repository, one per device, using the